ChristopheJacquet/PiFmRds/README.md

 ## Warning and Diclaimer

-Never use this program to transmit VHF-FM data through an antenna, as it is illegal in most countries.
-This code is for experimental purposes only.
+PiFmRds is an **experimental** program, designed **only for experimentation**.
+It is in no way intended to become a personal *media center* or a tool to operate a *radio station*.

+In most countries, transmitting radio waves without a state-issued licence specific to the transmission modalities (frequency, power, bandwidth, etc.) is **illegal**.

-Always connect a shielded transmission line from the RaspberryPi directly to a radio receiver, so as **not** to emit radio waves.
+Therefore, always connect a shielded transmission line from the RaspberryPi directly to a radio receiver, so as **not** to emit radio waves.
+Never use an antenna.

+Even if you are a licensed amateur radio operator, using PiFmRds to transmit radio waves on ham frequencies without any filtering between the RaspberryPi and an antenna is most probably illegal because the square-wave carrier is very rich in harmonics, so the bandwidths requirement are likely not met.

 I could not be held liable for any misuse of your own Raspberry Pi.
 Any experiment is made under your own responsibility.